 SAN FRANCISCO — One month after a California federal judge dismissed their privacy and related claims against Facebook Inc. over a now-discontinued practice of scraping users’ call and text information from Android smartphones, a group of Android users on Jan.
 22 filed an amended complaint realleging some of the dismissed claims and adding a claim of fraud (Lawrence Olin, et al. v.
 Facebook Inc., No. 3:18-cv-01881, N.D.
 Calif.).

-SAN FRANCISCO — In an Oct.
-17 appellant brief, two former drivers with Uber Technologies Inc. tell the Ninth Circuit U.S. Court of Appeals that their putative class action over the ride-sharing company’s 2014 data breach was improperly dismissed, arguing that they sufficiently alleged injuries sustained by hackers’ theft of their personally identifiable information (PII) (Sasha Antman, et al. v.
+SAN FRANCISCO — Two former drivers for Uber Technologies Inc. argue in a Jan.
+22 reply brief to the Ninth Circuit U.S. Court of Appeals that a trial court’s dismissal of their negligence claims over the ride-sharing company’s 2014 data breach “was based on a misapplication of federal pleading standards” and should be reversed (Sasha Antman, et al. v.
 Uber Technologies Inc. No. 18-16100, 9th Cir.).

 BOSTON — The First Circuit U.S. Court of Appeals on Jan.
 18 vacated an order by a judge in the U.S. District Court for the District of Massachusetts blocking the release of juror addresses in a New England Compounding Center (NECC) trial and said the judge may continue to block juror addresses only if he makes “particularized findings” to justify nonrelease (United States v.
 Glenn A. Chin, et al., No. 17-2048, 1st Cir., 2019 U.S. Dist.
 LEXIS 1721).